-- a) Classification: Class 4 consists of General Unsecured Claims. - b) Allowance: The First Lien Deficiency Claims are Allowed, pursuant to section 506(a) of the Bankruptcy Code, in the total aggregate amount of \$505,383,103.30 comprised of the Allowed First Lien Deficiency Claim Amount.
+- a) Classification: Class 4 consists of General Unsecured Claims. - b) Allowance: The First Lien Deficiency Claims are Allowed, pursuant to section 506(a) of the Bankruptcy Code, in the total aggregate amount of \$505,125,903.31 comprised of the (i) Allowed CS First Lien Deficiency Claim and (ii) Allowed Side-Car First Lien Deficiency Claim.
 The Senior Notes Claims are Allowed in the total aggregate amount of \$306,406,250.00 comprised of the Allowed Senior Notes Claim Amount.
-Other General Unsecured Claims shall be Allowed or Disallowed in accordance with the Plan. - c) Treatment: Except to the extent a holder of an Allowed General Unsecured Claim agrees to a less favorable treatment of such Claim, in full and final satisfaction, settlement, release, and discharge of, and in exchange for, each Allowed General Unsecured Claim, each holder of an Allowed General Unsecured Claim shall receive: - (i) In the event of a Reorganization Transaction, such holder's Pro Rata share of (i) the GUC Warrants, (ii) the MSP Recovery Proceeds, and (iii) the Litigation Trust Proceeds. - (ii) In the event of a Whole-Co Sale Transaction, such holder's Pro Rata share of (i) the Whole-Co Transaction Proceeds, if any, after deducting for the amount required to satisfy in full, or otherwise render Unimpaired, all Allowed Administrative Expense Claims (including, for the avoidance of doubt, all Allowed DIP Claims), Allowed Priority Tax Claims, Allowed Other Priority Claims, Allowed Other Secured Claims and Allowed First Lien Claims, (ii) the MSP Recovery Proceeds, and (iii) the Litigation Trust Proceeds. - d) Voting: Class 4 is Impaired, and the holders of General Unsecured Claims in Class 4 are entitled to vote to accept or reject the Plan.
+Other General Unsecured Claims shall be Allowed or Disallowed in accordance with the Plan. - c) Treatment: Except to the extent a holder of an Allowed General Unsecured Claim agrees to a less favorable treatment of such Claim, in full and final satisfaction, settlement, release, and discharge of, and in exchange for, each Allowed General Unsecured Claim, each holder of an Allowed General Unsecured Claim shall receive: - (i) In the event of a Reorganization Transaction, such holder's Pro Rata share of (i) the GUC Warrants, (ii) the MSP Recovery Proceeds, and (iii) the Litigation Trust Proceeds. - (ii) In the event of a Whole-Co Sale Transaction, such holder's Pro Rata share of (i) the Whole-Co Transaction Proceeds, if any, after deducting for the amount required to satisfy in full, or otherwise render Unimpaired, all Allowed Administrative Expense Claims (including, for the avoidance of doubt, all Allowed DIP Claims (without taking into account the DIP Participation Fee)), Allowed Priority Tax Claims, Allowed Other Priority Claims, Allowed Other Secured Claims and Allowed First Lien Claims, (ii) the MSP Recovery Proceeds, and (iii) the Litigation Trust Proceeds. - d) Voting: Class 4 is Impaired, and the holders of General Unsecured Claims in Class 4 are entitled to vote to accept or reject the Plan.